 The SPOT platform is a new medical device.
 A clinician-led, clinically validated, CE-marked clinician decision support tool, SPOT is proven to significantly improve the confidence of opioid prescribing in users and adherence to best practice guidelines .

-SPOT is the only CE-Marked, clinically-validated equianalgesic opioid converter in clinical practice, assessed against the NHS Scotland Quality Assurance Framework for Medical Device Apps, based upon the Scottish Palliative Guidelines, proven to improve adherence to guidelines and confidence in prescribers which is ready for Board-level adoption and is currently undergoing roll-out in an NHS Board.
-It comes with the mandated software support, updates, indemnity and ongoing clinical appraisal to continue to fulfil the National Quality Assurance Framework.
+SPOT is the only CE-Marked, clinically-validated equianalgesic opioid converter in clinical practice, assessed against the NHS Scotland Quality Assurance Framework for Medical Device Apps, based upon the Scottish Palliative Guidelines, proven to improve adherence to guidelines and confidence in prescribers which is in daily use in the NHS.
+SPOT comes with the mandated software support, updates, indemnity and ongoing clinical appraisal to continue to fulfil the National Quality Assurance Framework .
+SPOT is included in the Scottish Government’s COVID-19 palliative care toolkit.

 The SPOT platform allows users to access up to date prescribing information and calculate drug dosages through their smartphones, including iOS and Android.